 In addition to more traditional brooms, the broomcorn plant was also used for whiskbrooms, a short, hand broom that may still be used occasionally for small chores.

-Many brooms are replaced these days with some type of small, electronic sweeping device or with a sweeper product which grabs dust, dirt and hair.
+Many brooms are replaced these days with some type of small, electronic sweeping device or with a sweeper product that grabs dust, dirt, and hair.
 But, just in the previous century, brooms were regularly used as a cleaning device.
 Many people grew their own broom straw and made their own brooms.

 Floral arrangements and wreaths need even less of the sprays.
 When purchasing broomcorn, you’ll find it in natural hues and dyed with fall colors.